dullroar/ten-steps-to-linux-survival/Step08.md

 ...and so on...
 ```

 Some, like `samba` are their own subdirectories with log files under that.
-Others are log files that get "rotated" from the most current (no suffix)
+Others are log files
+that get "rotated" from the most current (no suffix) through ever older ones (increasing suffix
-through ever older ones (increasing suffix number, e.g., `mail.log.2`).
+number, e.g., `mail.log.2`).

-If you are pursuing a problem with a specific subsystem (like `samba`), it
+If you are pursuing a problem with a specific subsystem (like `samba`), it is good to start in its
-is good to start in its log files.
-The two log files of general interest are
+log files.
+The two log files of general interest are `dmesg`\index{dmesg}
-`dmesg`\index{dmesg}, which holds kernel-level debug messages and usually is useful for
+\index{Files and Directories!Special!\texttt{/var/log/dmesg}}, which holds kernel-level debug
-debugging things like device driver issues.
-The other is `messages`\index{messages}, which
+messages and usually is useful for debugging things like device driver issues.
+The other is
+`messages`\index{Files and Directories!Special!\texttt{/var/log/messages}}, which holds more
-holds more general "system" messages.
+general "system" messages.

 Let's look for kernel errors when booting: